Traumatic brain injuries (TBIs) are usually caused by a sudden and violent jolt or blow to the head, common during an auto collision.

 Let’s discuss traumatic brain injuries in car accidents and look at the type of accidents that can cause TBIs, symptoms of TBIs, and more.

 What Is a Traumatic Brain Injury?

-As the name suggests, a TBI, also referred to as head injury, intracranial injury, or acquired brain injury, is an injury to the brain caused by a sudden, external force (usually a blow, bump, or jolt).
+As the name suggests, a TBI, head injury, intracranial injury, or acquired brain injury is an injury to the brain caused by a sudden external force (usually a blow, bump, or jolt).